Sameness Entices, but Novelty Enchants in Fanfiction Online: Discussion

 Our results may also diverge from previous researches because of the methods we used.
-In the early experiments by Berlyne \cite{berlyne1970novelty}, they controlled the novelty of geometric shapes by having the subjects exposed to them, and then evaluate the success by asking the subjects to report their ``interestingness''.
-Similarly, Zajonc's experiments exposed subjects to groups of words \cite{zajonc1968attitudinal}.
-These experiments have very different data and setup from ours, which can be one reason for the different outcomes.
-However, we also note that our results diverge from some recent researches that measure novelty and success similar to our study \cite{horvat2018role,askin2017makes}, suggesting that our findings are not merely caused by the different experimental setups.
+In the early experiments by Berlyne~\cite{berlyne1970novelty}, they controlled the novelty of geometric shapes by having the subjects exposed to them, and then evaluate the success by asking the subjects to report their ``interestingness''.
+Similarly, Zajonc's experiments exposed subjects to groups of words~\cite{zajonc1968attitudinal}.
+Such different data and setup can be one reason for the different outcomes.
+However, we also note that our results diverge from some recent researches that measure novelty and success similar to our study~\cite{horvat2018role,askin2017makes}, suggesting that our findings are not merely caused by the different experimental setups.

-Our results may also have practical values.
-For fanfiction writers, our findings suggest that they may gain popularity by writing fiction fitting into the ``mainstream'' of the fandom.
-However, exceptional recognition sometimes comes from creating an avant-garde, adventurous, and ingenious work.
-This recommendation may also apply to the broader area of genre fiction, where sameness may continue to satisfy readers, while high novelty can open up new markets.
-Our methods can also easily extend to other types of text data.
-A potential research direction may therefore be to investigate the relationship between novelty and success in other areas, such as book markets or news articles.
+Even with aforementioned limitations, our study may have important contributions and implications.
+First, our analysis teases out two competing forces---attraction vs. enjoyment---and the contrasting roles played by familiarity and novelty, thereby providing a useful framework to investigate the enjoyment, success, and evolution in culture.
+Second, as mentioned earlier, fanfiction is a well-controlled ecosystem that is free from many confounding factors that make studying mainstream cultural products tricky.
+Third, our analytic strategies may be broadly applicable to other types of text narrative data.
+Future work may identify causal inference study designs to establish the link between novelty and success of cultural products, or investigate other ways to quantitatively estimate novelty in cultural products.